 - Protecting female workers from pregnancy and motherhood discrimination

 - Providing paid medical leave and paid family leave

 - Promoting fair scheduling practices so that women and mothers don’t feel that they must shirk their non-work responsibilities to perform well at work

 - Communicating support for woman in the workplace both verbally as well as through fair and equal compensation

 California Sexual Harassment Attorney has many years of experience in fighting workplace discrimination across the State of California.
 We pride ourselves on our experience and knowledge in this field, and we want to assist you in understanding unfair pay as a form of workplace discrimination.

 We take the time to understand your situation and concerns, and we’ll provide the knowledge you need to make the best decision for you.
 We will provide professional help and guidance at every step of the way, even if you opt for legal action.
-Call us at 800-905-1856 to get started today.
+Call our sexual harassment lawyer at 800-905-1856 to get started today.